HOW WE WORK OUT OUR CARBON FOOTPRINT

 Logistics

-The transportation of the final product from the factory to our warehouses and the final mile delivery from the warehouse to our customers.
+This includes inbound transportation of the final product from the factory to our warehouses and outbound transportation from the warehouse to our customers or retailers.

 The scenario we use assumes that the majority of our products end up in landfill.
 We chose this path for now until we have more accurate data on the paths our products take as well as the uptake of our recycling programme.

-The weights of the items for footwear are based on a UK8 and for apparel on a men's medium LegacyTech T-Shirt.
+The weights of the items for footwear are based on a UK9 and for apparel on a men's medium.

 IMPACT CATEGORIES